Morgan-Griffiths/Udacity_multiplayer/Tennis_report.md

 | fc1            |(256+4,128)    |
 | output_layer     | (128,1)    |

 The layers are initialized according to the DDPG paper.
-With fan in and for the output layer a uniform dist of (-3e-3,3e-3)
+With fan in and for the output layer a uniform dist of (-3e-3,3e-3).
+Further details can be found at [link](https://arxiv.org/pdf/1509.02971.pdf "DDPG Paper")

 _Actor_
 Takes state as input